-The Farnum Center opened in Manchester in 1981 under the leadership of Eliot Priest, a recently retired executive from Public Service of New Hampshire and Board Member at Catholic Medical Center.
-From the beginning, the Farnum Center was established as an affordable treatment facility for recovery from alcohol and other drug dependence.
-In 2008, Farnum Center joined the Easterseals family.
+Farnum opened in Manchester in 1981 under the leadership of Eliot Priest, who was a retired executive from Public Service of New Hampshire and Board Member at Catholic Medical Center.
+From the beginning, Farnum was established as an affordable treatment facility for recovery from alcohol and other drugs.
+In 2008, Farnum joined the Easterseals family!

 With these two established programs, we were off in running to help people on their road to recovery.
 Concurrently, New Hampshire began experiencing an alarming rise in deaths due to heroin and other opioids.

 Seeing the ever-increasing need for more treatment beds in the state, Easterseals Farnum Center launched a massive $1.1 million capital campaign in 2012 to move the Farnum Center to a completely renovated, state-of-the-art facility across town.
 The New Farnum Center, featuring the state’s first non-hospital based Medical Detox unit, opened in 2013 and doubled the number of beds available to 60.

 Unfortunately, as the addiction epidemic continues to rise in the state, so does the need for even more treatment beds.

 In 2015, Easterseals Farnum Center began a major renovation and to obtain licensing from the State of NH in Franklin, NH to expand the services available there.
 To bring all of the services together under one name, we began calling the campus there Farnum North.